Hajj and Umrah 2022 Vaccination Requirements

 Hajj and Umrah 2022 Vaccine Requirements

-The Saudi Arabian Ministry of Health has established several vaccine requirements that visitors must meet to obtain an Entry Visa for Hajj and Umrah in 2022.
-And the Government of Saudi Arabia approved certain COVID-19 vaccines when visiting The Kingdom.
+And the Saudi Ministry of Health established several vaccine requirements for visitors to obtain an Entry Visa for Hajj and Umrah in 2022.
+And the Government approved certain COVID-19 vaccines when visiting The Kingdom.

 Hajj and Umrah Vaccination Requirements For 2022

 As of April 23, 2022, the official spokesperson of the Makkah Health Department, Hamad bin Faihan, said that the department is implementing an integrated plan to provide health care for Umrah performers.

 The Hajj and Umrah 2022 health regulations and vaccination requirements include the following vaccines: